Latest Episode

 The Brief

-- ▸Attrition stalemate rose three points to thirteen per cent.
+- ▸Regional war rose three points to forty-three per cent and is now dominant.

-- ▸Declared victory ticked up one point to seventeen per cent.
+- ▸Declared victory fell one to eight per cent.

 About The Brief